Fidelity Review 2015: Commissions, Fees, and Minimum Deposit

 Fidelity's trading tools are disappointing, but its research is among the best.

 We recommend opening an account with Fidelity to someone who wants to invest in Fidelity mutual funds for the long run, provided there is

 enough money to avoid the Low Balance Fee.
 For everybody else there are better-priced companies on our

-Best Brokerages list which offer advanced trading platforms, online
+Best Brokerages list which offer advanced trading platforms, online user

 communities, and virtual trading.